phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/guidance.md

 #### Java (Standalone)

 A FHIR server is not needed to create a FHIR Phenopacket instance.
-The HPI FHIR libraries can be used to create an instance, validate it against the IG and save it in JSON, XML or RDF.
+The HAPI FHIR libraries can be used to create an instance, validate it against the IG and save it in JSON, XML or RDF.

 The following steps will describe how to create a simple Phenopacket in Java and validate it using the IG.
 First, the HAPI dependencies need to be added to the project.
 If you are using Maven, these are: